The completion of this form does not guarantee admission to any school.

-Before you make an application, you must discuss a change of school with a senior member of school staff of your child’s current school.
+Before you make an application, you must discuss a change of school with a senior member of staff at your child’s current school to avoid unnecessary delays.

 There are a number of reasons why you might want to change your child’s school during the academic year, but it is important that you consider whether a transfer is really the best option.

 Changing schools can have a negative impact on your child, such as: